“Ladies and gentlemen, if you’d like to join us on the deck and bring your camera, you’ll see that the Antarctic Peninsula lies just up ahead!”

 Ready to get started?

-- Read Expedition Tales from people just like you, who’ve recently returned from their own polar adventures
+- Read Expedition Tales from travelers just like you, who’ve recently returned from their own polar adventures.

 About the Author